gobbyo/kinetic-display/docs/userguide/websettings.md

-# Web Service and Settings
+# User Guide - Web Service and Settings

 The Kinetic Display features a built-in web service that allows you to easily configure and personalize your display using any device with Wi-Fi and a web browser.
 This guide will walk you through connecting to the display's Wi-Fi access point, accessing the web-based settings page, and understanding each available setting.